Major Options and Requirements

 - Maintain a 3.3 GPA in all University coursework.

 - Take at least 12 credits in English for honors credit.
-This will include a one-semester Honors Project OR a two-semester Honors Thesis under the supervision of a faculty advisor.
+This will include a one-semester Honors Project, a two-semester Honors Thesis OR English 695 Directed Study Creative Writing under the supervision of a faculty advisor.

 What Is Required for an Honors Project or Thesis?